How long are Summer Sessions?

 A non-refundable processing fee of $150 will be assessed on your BruinBill if all summer courses are dropped regardless of whether instruction has begun.

-The $150 deposit ($400 for international students) paid during registration is non-refundable under any circumstances, even if you drop all courses before they begin.
-If you withdraw, this deposit will appear as a “processing fee” on your BruinBill account.
+The $350 registration fee ($150 for visiting UC students) paid during registration is non-refundable under any circumstances, even if you drop all courses before they begin.

 I am a UCLA student and I took less units this summer than I applied for on my UCLA financial aid application.
 What will happen?